 If you are on a family holiday and time on your own is not an option, then getting a postcard may be just what you are looking for.
-Sharing not only memories but moments from your trip in more or less real time during your extended gap year trip with friends and family at home can be one of the best ways to keep your loved ones up to date with your travels.
-Moreover, it costs almost nothing to send a postcard back home no matter if you are sharing your best memories from your Europe trip, or want to excite your stay-at-home gang about the amazing Thailand beaches.
+Sharing moments from your trip with friends and family at home can be one of the best ways to keep your loved ones up to date.
+Moreover, it costs almost nothing to send a postcard back home.
+Sharing best Europe trip experiences, or exciting your stay-at-home gang about the amazing Thailand beaches is just awesome!

-Another option for the same postcards is analog images, shot by you, for your best friends.
+Another option for the same postcards is analogue images.
 Now, this is not to say that you won’t get any postcards from your trip.
-But your camera can be taken anywhere you go, and the small film rolls take no space in your bag.
+But you can take your camera anywhere you go, and the small film rolls take no space in your bag.
 What’s better, you choose to capture the moments of your own trip, instead of sending over anonymous scenery with Paris sights.